binaryage/totalterminal-web/index.md

 <img src="/shared/img/recovery-terminal-csrutil-enable-without-debug.png">

-This turns off the part of SIP that TotalTerminal needs to run, and OS X complains that it is an unsupported configuration.
+This turns off the part of SIP that TotalTerminal needs to run, and macOS complains that it is an unsupported configuration.

 Now type `reboot` and press return to restart your machine.
 After restart you may install the [latest version of TotalTerminal](/#changelog).